What are awards?

-- the job classifications (usually in the pay clause or in a schedule).
+- the job classifications (usually in the pay clause or a schedule).

-Can a business be covered by more than one award?
+Can an employer be covered by more than one award?

 Jo runs a building and construction business.
 He has qualified carpenters as well as office staff who do administration work.
 2 awards will apply to his business: